Follow TV Tropes

 • The Caped Crusader himself became one of these when Superman's powers got transferred to him.
 Superman eventually took his powers back because Batman was acting like a total dick and bullying the villains after they had already surrendered.

 • Averted by most of Batman's rogues, due to them mostly being unpowered Badass Normal types.
-Clayface and Poison Ivy are among the few Bat rogues who occasionally indulge in this behavior, though it's usually kept in check by Clayface's Power Incontinence and Ivy's love of the Heel–Face Revolving Door respectively.
+Clayface and Poison Ivy are among the few Bat rogues who occasionally indulge in this behaviours, though it's usually kept in check by Clayface's Power Incontinence and Ivy's love of the Heel–Face Revolving Door respectively.

 • Empowered: